-The Treasurer is responsible for the preparation of the Valuation Joint Board's statement of accounts which, in terms of the CIPFA / LASAAC Code of Practice on Local Authority Accounting in Great Britain, is required to present a true and fair view of the financial position of the Valuation Joint Board at the accounting date and its income and expenditure for the year then ended.
+The Treasurer is responsible for the preparation of the Valuation Joint Board's Annual Report and Financial Statements which, in terms of the CIPFA / LASAAC Code of Practice on Local Authority Accounting in Great Britain, is required to present a true and fair view of the financial position of the Valuation Joint Board at the accounting date and its income and expenditure for the year then ended.

-In preparing this statement of accounts, the Treasurer has:
+In preparing the Annual Report and Financial Statements, the Treasurer has:

-- (1) selected suitable accounting policies and then applied them consistently; - (2) made judgements and estimates that were reasonable and prudent; - (3) complied with the Code of Practice.
+- (1) selected suitable accounting policies and then applied them consistently; - (2) made judgements and estimates that were reasonable and prudent; and - (3) complied with the Code of Practice.